fgcartographix/big-data-spring2017/week6/06_part2_front_end_environments.md

 #### In Class Example

-Display standing up of [D3 map of US Counties](http://bl.ocks.org/mbostock/3306362).
+Display how to set up [D3 map of US Counties](http://bl.ocks.org/mbostock/3306362).
 Your homework will be based on this Bl.ock example.

 #### Server-side JavaScript